lawos98/lawos98/README.md

 - I am currently 2nd-year student of **[COMPUTER SCIENCE](https://iet.agh.edu.pl/kierunek-informatyka/)**, at the Faculty of computer science, electronics and telecommunications of the AGH University of Science and Technology in Cracow.

-- I’m currently learning **Scala,Java Scrip,Computational methods using the Julia and Operating systems using the C language**

 - Fun fact **I love sailing** ⛵

 <h3 align="left">Languages and Tools:</h3>